 My Bone-In Beef Short Ribs feature a red wine sauce and are perfect for a fancy Valentine’s dinner.
 Drizzle extra sauce over the top of mashed potatoes, with a side of almond-dressed beans.
 Finish the night with mini cheesecakes made in their own little pans and topped with a decadent berry topping.

 On Valentine’s Day, prepare the mashed potatoes (10 minutes prep/cook time), then transfer to a slow cooker on low.
 (Check them occasionally and add milk as needed.)
 Skim the fat off of the refrigerated short ribs and reheat on the stove or in your pressure cooker, whatever works best for you.
 Prepare the green beans (10 minutes prep/cook time) about 15 minutes before you think the short ribs will be warmed through.

 While the chicken is coming to pressure, chop the broccoli and get it ready to steam.
 (If you want, you can steam your broccoli in your Instant Pot—pour in 1 cup water, place the chopped broccoli on a steamer basket, set the cook time for 0 minutes, then use a quick pressure release.)

-Family Valentine’s Celebration
+Family Valentine’s Dinner & Dessert